Rooders/MarkdownComp/ARR2025-Feb-Response.md

 **Q:** Using Speech QE to perform the proposed refinement determination mechanism.

 **A:** Thank you for this great suggestion!
 We follow your suggestion and use the Speech QE to perform our determination mechanism.
-More specifically, we take the refinement the results as follows:
+Since En-De is the only language pair supported by their open-source model that overlaps with our dataset, we conducted experiments exclusively on En-De.
+Here, we accept the refined result when its QE score surpasses that of the unrefined result.
+The detailed results is as follows:

 | **System**             | **En ⇒ De** |          |
 |------------------------|-------------|----------|